simonmichael/hledger/hledger/hledger.m4.md

 ### Style 4: Only rgain written, no type:G declaration

-hledger identifies rgain posting(s) from the entry by their
+hledger identifies gain posting(s) in the entry by their characteristics: postings whose account type is not Asset, Liability, or Equity (or any subtype), and which have not been classified as lot movements, and without which the remaining postings in the entry balance to zero.
-characteristics: postings whose account type is not Asset, Liability, or Equity (or any subtype) and which carry no other lot-classifier posting type.
-One or more candidates may be present (eg one rgain per lot in a multi-lot disposal). hledger sums their amounts, infers a single balancing ugain posting, and checks the summed gain against the calculated gain after lot matching.
+If gain postings are detected, hledger infers a single balancing ugain posting, and checks the recorded gain against the calculated gain after lot matching.

 ```journal
 2026-02-01 sell